 - Even in battle, Black Bart dressed very well wearing a crimson waistcoat, breeches, and a matching plumed hat.

-- He wore jewelry, especially noteable, a gold cross which had been designed for the King of Portugal.
+- He wore jewelry, especially notable, a gold cross which had been designed for the King of Portugal.

 - He neither drank nor smoked and encouraged the same behavior of his crew.